mathewgomas-alfred/mathewgomas.io/user_manual/autosave.rst

 If you save your work, Krita will ask you where it should save on your computer.
 By default, this is the Pictures folder in your User folder: this is true for all operating systems.

 If you use "Save As" your image will be saved under a new name.
-The original file under its own name are not deleted.
+The original file under its own name will not be deleted.
 From now on, your file will be saved under the new name.

 If you use "Export" using a new filename, a new file will be created with a new name.
 The file you have open will keep the new name, and the next time you save it, it will be saved under the old name.